A probabilistic view of wave-particle duality for single photons: Discussion of the results

+where $q_1(w)$ is given by \eqref{wp10bis}.
 The quantities in \eqref{wp80}-\eqref{wp100} can be calculated explicitly, for example by using Mathematica \cite{Mathematica}.
 We do not write down the formulae here as they are very complicated and not particularly enlightening.
-However, we plot $\operatorname{I}(W;C)$ in Fig. \ref{fig4}.
+However, we plot $\operatorname{I}(W_1;C_2)$ in Fig. \ref{fig5}.

-The existence of a nonzero mutual information witnesses the presence of a nonlinear relationship between the wave and the particle observables $\mathcal{W}$ and $\mathcal{C}$, respectively.
+The existence of a nonzero mutual information witnesses the presence of a nonlinear relationship between the wave and the particle observables $\mathcal{W}_1$ and $\mathcal{C}_2$, respectively.
 This is the main result of this paper.